 - The individual may appeal the decision to the Provost.

-The Libraries currently has five sites available for hanging art, all on the Wilson side.
+The Libraries currently has four sites available for hanging art, all on the Wilson side.
 We encourage you to visit the gallery spaces prior to selecting one for your exhibit.

-- Gallery 2 - 3rd floor, balcony area overlooking the Skybridge - see the space: gallery2
+- Gallery 2 - 3rd floor, balcony area overlooking the Skybridge - see the space

-Please complete and send the proposal and release forms below.
-We must receive both of them in order to move forward with your exhibit plans.
+Please complete and send the form below.
+We must receive it in order to move forward with your exhibit plans.